Medicare Supplement Plans (Medigaps)

 No network restrictions — you can see any doctor or hospital that accepts Medicare.

 To enroll in a Medicare Supplement (Medigap) plan, you must have Medicare Parts A and B and live in the plan’s service area.
 The best time to enroll is during your 6-month Medigap Open Enrollment Period, which starts when you’re 65 or older and enrolled in Part B. During this time, you have guaranteed acceptance—no health questions or denials.
 After this window, you can still apply, but insurers may use medical underwriting and charge more or deny coverage.
 Some people qualify for Guaranteed Issue rights if they lose coverage or leave a Medicare Advantage plan.
-Plans and costs vary by state, and under MACRA, Plans C and F are unavailable to those newly eligible for Medicare after January 1, 2020.
+MACRA, Plans C and F are unavailable to those newly eligible for Medicare after January 1, 2020.

 Medigap Open Enrollment Period